Atiwari330/chrome_extension/EXTENSION_TOGGLE_PLAN.md

 This plan outlines the implementation of a toggle feature for the Yuna Chrome Extension's floating UI.
 Currently, the UI appears automatically when users navigate to Google Meet.
 The desired behavior is for the UI to only appear when users explicitly click the extension icon in the Chrome toolbar.

+**CRITICAL**: The transcription functionality MUST remain intact.
+The audio pipeline (microphone and tab audio capture → WebSocket → Deepgram) works correctly and must not be broken.

 ## Current Behavior (Problem Statement)

 1. User navigates to Google Meet